masasakano/sub_object/.github/README.md

 ## Summary

-This class [SubObject} is the parent class for {SubString](http://rubygems.org/gems/sub_string) and alike.
-This class expresses Ruby sub-Object (like Sub-String), which are obtained with the `self[i, j]` method, but taking up negligible memory space, as its instance internally holds the (likely positional, though arbitrary) information `(i, j)` only.
+This class [SubObject](http://rubygems.org/gems/sub_object) is the parent class for [SubString](http://rubygems.org/gems/sub_string) and alike.
+This class expresses Ruby sub-Object (like Sub-String), which are obtained with the `self[ i, j ]` method, but taking up negligible memory space, as its instance internally holds the (likely positional, though arbitrary) information `(i, j)` only.
 This class provides the base interface so the instance behaves exactly like the original class (String for SubString, for example) as duck-typing, except destructive modification, which is prohibited.
+Also, as a bonus, an arbitrary object can be associated with instances of this class with {SubObject#attr}.

 If the original object (which an instance of this class refers to) is ever destructively modified in a way it changes its hash value, warning will be